All Episodes

 They need to be investigated.

-Okay, this new allegation, you got, you know, it becomes at some point a he said she said.
+I stand consistent in that, okay, this new allegation, you got, you know, it becomes at some point a he said, she said.

-We'll have to wait, watch and see.
+We'll have to wait, watch, and see.

 Nobody in the media ever paid any attention to this.